k-nuth/c-api/README.md

 ```

 Initialize the filesystem database where the Blockchain will be stored.
-You have to have enough disk space to store the full Blockchain.
+You need to have enough disk space to store the full Blockchain.

 This is equivalent to executing: `bn -i -c my_config_file`.